How to Know When A Loved One Needs Rehab

 A person struggling with addiction does not need to meet these qualifications to have a problem with drug or alcohol consumption.
 In fact, it is important to know these signs, so the person can get help before substance abuse causes financial or housing problems, or destroys relationships.
 Loved ones should know these signs as well, so they can help those who may be suffering from addiction.

-If you or you loved one needs help – we are available to confidentially discuss addiction treatment options 24/7 – .
+If you or you loved one needs help – we are available to confidentially discuss substance abuse treatment options in Las Vegas 24/7 – .